gibus/robinson/README.txt

 - upgrade to bgIframe 2.1.1 (for IE6 compatibility with forms)
 - #136478 - fix Opera compatibility
 - remove RTL option; this conflicts with other changes and is properly implemented in Drupal 6
-- new option to select which theme to style SimpleMenu with, or provide a custom one
+- new option to select which theme to style EditMenu with, or provide a custom one
 - #184051 - don't hardcode CSS, add class to body
 - #180106 - fix missing translatable strings
 - #144742 - don't show annoying anchor titles
 - remove dependency on menu module, now works with menu module off
-- new black & blue theme, design by Jeremy Caldwell (http://nerdliness.com/article/2007/11/01/simplemenu-module-customizations)
+- new black & blue theme, design by Jeremy Caldwell (http://nerdliness.com/article/2007/11/01/editmenu-module-customizations)
 - alter height of menu and rollover to fix gaps